Farini/SkyNation/Readme.md

 - [X] Store - Fix Price not showing.
 - [X] Modules Views - Be able to change all modules
 - [X] Import and fix Landpad

-- Add Sound
+- [X] Add Music: InDreams, Adventure, MainTheme
-- Add Credits
+- [X] Credits
-- Typography?
+- [X] Sound - 2 more music (better ones)
+- [X] Garage Module - Remove Settings
+- [X] Added Fonts + Info.plist

 - Split Chat Bubble in [Guild] vs [Player], or just [Credits]?
 - Accounting with Totals

+- [ ] Claim city - Needs to show success message and maybe close the window
+- [ ] Claim city - Not decoding from Server?

 - [ ] Mars Scene - Accounting happening every 10 seconds!
 - [ ] Mars Scene - Try to get accounting to be run on a background thread, or run accounting when settings are loading.